Table of contents

 docker run --rm --network=host nginx

 There is a side effect of using the network flag, which will ignore the docker network created automatically by docker and the container will run as if it were in the host.
-Impacting the port that the application runs and therefore prevents the possibility of blue-green deployments [11], which requires two instances of the same app running, each on its specific port.
+Impacting the port that the application runs and therefore prevents the possibility of blue-green deployments (Marcus, 2019), which requires two instances of the same app running, each on its specific port.

-gives the flexibility needed to overcome the port issue.
+The add-host gives the flexibility needed to overcome the port issue.
 The

 flag maps a specific host to an IP, the following example maps the localhost